jupyter-book/jupyter-book/_build/guide/04_build.md

    * Clean up formatting issues for things like MathJax to display properly
    * Place all these generated files in the `/_build/` directory.

+   Note that if `make book` will automatically update and files in `_build/` that are older than the timestamp of the corresponding file in your `content/` folder.

 2. From here, you have **two options**
     * **Option 1: Jekyll builds the site for you**: By default, pushing a repository cloned from Jupyter Book will tell GitHub to use Jekyll to build the repository